JanKerstens/cockpit-project.github.io/faq.md

     unmanaged-devices=none
     ```

-2. If you run on Ubuntu with arm64 (e.g.: on a Raspberry Pi), install extra Linux kernel modules for networking:
+2. If you run on Ubuntu with arm64 (e.g.: on a Raspberry Pi), install extra Linux kernel modules for networking (if no arm64 continue with step 3):

     ```
     sudo apt install linux-modules-extra-raspi